LZZZZ/Okamera/README.md

 # Okamera

-Raspbverry Pi continuous video recorder
+Raspbverry Pi security camera

-Okamera is a simple C program made to run as a daemon and continuously record video (using the Raspberry Pi Camera Module).
+Okamera is a simple program for continuously recording video using the Raspberry Pi Camera Module.

-It uses raspivid to do the recording, witch uses the hardware encoder, so it can record video up to 1920x1080 at 30 frames per second.
+It uses raspivid to do the recording, so it can record video up to 1080p at 30 frames per second.
-Using a lower 1296x968 resolution is recommended, because it uses the full camera sensor with binning, reducing noise and saving disk space.

-There is no motion detection so it's intended to be used in external environments (where there's always motion) and with external USB hard drive, or a very large USB flash memory or SD card.
+There is no motion detection because it's designed to be used in external environments, where there's always motion, and with an external USB hard drive or a very large USB flash memory/SD card.

-It's recommended to have any webserver with php to enable remote access to the videos, and ffmpeg is required, for muxing and creating thumbnails.
-The raspibian repo has avconv, witch does NOT work.
+You can use an webserver with php to access the videos remotely, and ffmpeg is required, for muxing and creating thumbnails.
+Avconv does NOT work.
 You need to compile ffmpeg, with can take a few hours.

 Using a RTC module is also highly recommended.

-Currently, Okamera is working, but with some important missing features.

 # Compilation and installation